Sedation Dentistry Plano, TX

 Oral Conscious Sedation Dentistry

-Oral sedation is a pill that we prescribe, and you take before we start dental work.
+Oral sedation is a pill that we prescribe, and you take it before you start dental work.
 It provides a moderate relaxation level similar to falling asleep.
 Oral sedation requires you to have an escort to and from the office.
 This powerful pain-killing and anti-anxiety medication can improve dental patients’ experience.

 Patients who choose this type of sedation describe their experience as sleep-like.
 Often, they have little to no memory of the procedure itself.
-Because this medication is more powerful and affect patients’ alertness, the patient will require a ride to and from the dental office.
+Because this medication is more powerful and affects patients’ alertness, the patient will require a ride to and from the dental office.
 Still, those with a serious fear of oral procedures might find this medication more effective.

 IV Dental Sedation

 Our focus is on each patient.
-We provide personal attention and care, with your concerns in mind.
+We provide personal attention and care with your concerns in mind.
 If you want to learn more about our sedation dentistry options, please contact us.
 We welcome patients who have been avoiding the dentist due to fear, anxiety, and embarrassment about the condition of their smile.

 Sedation Dentistry FAQs